neverinfamous/sqlite-mcp-server/readme_sqlite_mcp_docker_repo.md

 - **Guided MCP Prompts**: Intelligent workflow automation with semantic query translation, table summarization, database optimization, and hybrid search recipes
 - **Advanced SQLite Engine**: Upgraded to SQLite 3.50.4 with significant performance enhancements
 - **WAL Mode Compatible**: Works alongside the existing Write-Ahead Logging (WAL) journal mode
+<br><br>

+⚠️ Tool Count Consideration<br><br>
+The SQLite MCP Server exposes 67 tools by default.
+MCP clients such as Cursor typically start warning users around 80 tools total, and stability issues can appear above ~100–120 tools depending on your setup.
+To keep your workspace responsive, you can disable any tools you don’t need directly in your MCP client settings.
+This makes it easy to slim down the server for your specific use case (e.g., only enabling query, JSON, or vector tools).

+## Database Configuration

+- **Auto-creates** `sqlite_mcp.db` in your project root if none exists because **MCP operations require persistent storage** between tool calls
+- **Connects to existing databases** - works with any SQLite file you specify

+The server automatically detects project structure and creates appropriate database locations, supporting both relative and absolute paths for maximum flexibility.

 ### Statistical Analysis Workflow